-In summary, the problem of undone science is approached from a political sociological perspective that includes the extrafield relations with governments, industries, and social movements and civil society (Moore et al. 2011, Frickel and Hess 2014).
+In summary, the problem of undone science is approached from a political sociological perspective that includes the extrafield relations with governments, industries, and social movements and civil society (Moore et al. 2011, Frickel and Hess 2015).
+Thus, the question of undone science is configured in the nexus of relations among social movements, governments, and industries.
 Although the conflict between the more and less powerful is fundamental for understanding undone science, it is also necessary to move beyond a simple "vertical" model of conflicts between disempowered movements and elites; hence, the analysis shifts into a typology of relationships among science, the state, industry, and civil society.

 A typological approach to the analysis of movements, industrial change, and undone science can provide a valuable framework for research on the complex dynamics of the interfield relations and the politics of scientific knowledge and non-knowledge.
 Although some dimensions of the types could be formulated as testable hypotheses amenable to quantitative analysis, it is likely that the primary benefit is more in the Weberian tradition of providing a source of sensitizing categories and sequences for historical and ethnographic case studies and their comparative analysis.
-Furthermore, there is also a second-order benefit from the project of constructing the ideal types and their sequences in the manner suggested here: it suggests the value of bringing together the fields of science and technology studies, social movement studies, industrial innovation studies, and institutional analysis.
+However, there is also a secondorder benefit from the project of constructing the ideal types and their sequences in the manner suggested here: it suggests the value of bringing together the fields of science and technology studies, social movement studies, industrial innovation studies, and institutional analysis.